Fei Tian College - Student Handbook

 Chinese Testing

-Students who wish to register for Chinese language courses to fulfil general education world language requirements must take the Chinese Placement Test in order to determine the appropriate course level to take.
+Students who wish to register for Chinese language courses to fulfill general education world language requirements must take the Chinese Placement Test in order to determine the appropriate course level to take.

 Students are given one of four Chinese placement tests based on a survey of their language backgrounds.
 The exams are graded by a committee of Chinese language faculty, and placement results are sent to the Office of Academic Services.
 The following table shows the course placement of students based on their test score results: